MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-create-tables.md

 ---
 title: Data warehouse tutorial - create a table in a warehouse
-description: In this fifth tutorial step, learn how to create tables in the data warehouse you created in a previous part of the tutorial. ms.reviewer: wiassaf ms.author: scbradl
+description: In this tutorial step, learn how to create tables in the data warehouse you created in a previous part of the tutorial. ms.reviewer: wiassaf ms.author: scbradl
 author: bradleyschacht